-Greetings and salutations from the other side of the wedding coin — the side where you take back control of your wedding.
+Greetings and salutations from the other side of the wedding coin — the side where you take back control of your wedding and ELOPE.
+But what does the word elope even mean?

 So what does it mean to elope today?